-When you get the inevitable call or email, please remember to direct your student to the resources available--the PL or RA on their floor, the Dean of Students, the Student Health Center or other agency.
-Teaching the difference between a problem and an emergency will serve him or her better than calling an office yourself.
+When you get the inevitable call or email, please remember to direct your student to the resources available--the RA on their floor, the Dean of Students, the Student Health Center or other agency.
+Teaching the difference between a problem and an emergency will serve them better than calling an office yourself.

 With few exceptions, Georgia Tech students are at least 18 years of age.
 As such they are considered adults by both law and practice.
 We work to create a living environment where students can grow and develop.
 Part of this maturation process involves "testing limits and boundaries."
 Our judicial process certainly takes this into account.
-However, an adult student is expected to be responsible for his or her actions.
+However, an adult student is expected to be responsible for their actions.
 The Housing contract is signed by the student.
-All policies and procedures outlined within it and our Community and Services Guide apply to the student.
+All policies and procedures outlined within it and our Guide to Community Living apply to the student.